petecarapetyan/webappwriter/docs/rocket-themes/index.md

 The biggest challenge with theming any codebase isn't the theme itself, initially.
 It's making it swappable.

-When you write the first implelmentation of anything, especially something as ambitious as [rocket](https://rocket.modern-web.dev/), you just have to fly through the code and get it done.
+When you write the first implelmentation of anything, especially something as ambitious as [rocket](https://rocket.modern-web.dev/), you have to just blast through the process and get it done.
 You can't worry about stuff like _"How is the next guy going to customize this header without copypasting the entire `style.css` file into the `_assets` directory?"_.
 Uh oh.

 So it was important for someone to try this first exercise, even if the result itself is not the primary objective.